-But very little remains visible to speak of Joppa’s significance.
-History tells a different story.
+One of the best parts of going to Tel Aviv is strolling down the beautiful seaside boardwalk to ancient Joppa.
+Amazingly, very little remains visible to speak of Joppa’s significance.
+But history tells a different story.

 Why Joppa Mattered